manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 # Performance

-The difficult performance problem in compositional models is not delegation itself, but polymorphism within the composition graph.
+The challenging performance problem in compositional models is not delegation itself, but polymorphism within the composition graph.
 A part must be able to call its own methods while allowing that call to resolve to an implementation supplied by its composite.
-Prior attempts to independent components with internal polymorphism have generally paid for this with additional dispatch machinery.
+The conventional assumption has been that this requires additional dispatch machinery.

 Parts avoids that cost through [interface-scoped dispatch](https://doi.org/10.5281/zenodo.21514973).
-Composition establishes the component associated with each interface, allowing a self-call to resolve directly to the composite's implementation for that interface.
-The resulting dispatch is O(1) and reduces to the JVM's ordinary invokeinterface instruction.
+Compositions wire the component associated with each linked interface, allowing a self-call to resolve directly to the composite's implementation per interface.
+The resulting dispatch is O(1), performance equivalent to a conventional virtual call.

 ---